btbam/activity_generator/README.md

 ### TODO
 1. I used the most basic cases for development and testing.
 More complicated scenarios are sure to exist that this codebase will not cover right now.
-2. Gemfile may not contain all of the needed gems.
-I use rbenv locally which doesn't support gemsets out of the box.
-I didn't have time to get a proper vbox/docker going.
+I focused more on the 80% than the 20% of the 80/20 rule and avoided getting too far into the weeds with details.
+There are probably a lot of edge cases missing.
-3. The tests only check on the 'mac' OS scenario.
+2. The tests only check on the 'mac' OS scenario.
 More scenario are needed for each OS.
-4. The windows commands are a best guess.
+3. The windows commands are a best guess.
 Actual testing on a windows machine is needed.
-5. Tests can be refactored using shared examples and contexts.
+4. Tests can be refactored using shared examples and contexts.
-6. Dependency inject the 'process strategies' through the StartActivity class instead of having them hard coded into the switch.
+5. Dependency inject the 'process strategies' through the StartActivity class instead of having them hard coded into the switch.